Dave Sullivan (wrestler): Early career (1989–1993)

-In 1989, Dannehauer decided to become a wrestler after meeting Harley Race at a high school tournament.
+In 1989, Danenhauer decided to become a wrestler after meeting Harley Race at a high school tournament.
 He trained under Len Denton and debuted later that year.
 Danenhauer started wrestling in the National Wrestling Alliance territory Pacific Northwest Wrestling under the ring name "The Equalizer".
 He teamed with The Grappler as "The Wrecking Crew", with the duo winning the NWA Pacific Northwest Tag Team Championship on two occasions.

 In 1990, he would tour on and off with Catch Wrestling Association for two years under the name "The Barbarian".
 He also occasionally wrestled under this name in France in matches taped for satellite TV channel Eurosport.

 In 1991, he briefly wrestled in New Japan Pro-Wrestling, most notably losing a match to Scott Norton on March 21 at the Tokyo Dome.

 In 1992, Danenhauer left PNW for the Global Wrestling Federation where he wrestled as "Captain Ron".
 He worked in Puerto Rico for the World Wrestling Council.
-He would tour the United Kingdom for All Star under the name "American Hawkwind."
+He would tour the United Kingdom for All Star Wrestling under the name "American Hawkwind."

 World Championship Wrestling (1993–1996)

 In 1993, Danenhauer joined World Championship Wrestling as The Equalizer, and teamed briefly with Rick Rude as his tag team partner/bodyguard.
 They feuded with Dustin Rhodes and Road Warrior Hawk.
 He also teamed with Paul Orndorff.

-His biggest push started in the summer of 1994 when he became "Dave Sullivan" the dyslexic brother of Kevin Sullivan who regularly mispronounced his own forename as "Evad".
+His biggest push started in the early spring of 1994 when he dropped "The Equalizer" name and became "Dave Sullivan" the dyslexic brother of Kevin Sullivan who regularly mispronounced his own forename as "Evad".
 He was being picked on by The Nasty Boys and brought Kevin in to help him against them.
-He was injured by them, so Kevin Sullivan brought in Cactus Jack to help them out.
-After Kevin and Jack took care of The Nasty Boys, they split up, and Jack left.
-Hulk Hogan made his WCW debut that summer, and Sullivan became his biggest fan.
-Kevin hated Hogan, and problems started brewing.

-Sullivan started teaming with Hogan and Sting against Ric Flair and his henchmen, and Kevin soon turned on Dave, which started a feud that went into 1995.
-After his feud with Kevin ended, Dave fell in love with Kimberly, the valet of Diamond Dallas Page.
-Page took offense to this and started a feud with Dave that lasted all summer.
-During this feud, Dave gave Kimberly presents, which infuriated Page even more, and at point won an arm wrestling contest at the 1995 Great American Bash which resulted in him going on a date with Kimberly.
-Sullivan eventually lost the feud and moved on.
+The Nasty Boys attacked Dave and injured his knee, Kevin then got Cactus Jack (whose tag team partner Maxx Payne was released from WCW in June 1994) to fill in for Dave in the feud with The Nasty Boys.
+In July 1994, Hulk Hogan made his WCW debut and Sullivan became his biggest fan and began wearing Hulk Hogan shirts to the ring.
+Kevin however hated Hogan, and problems started brewing.
+Sullivan started teaming with Hogan and Sting against Ric Flair and his henchmen, and Kevin soon turned on Dave and began using the song "I Wanna Be A Hulkamanic" (which was sung by Hogan and a children's choir) as his entrance music, Kevin and Dave had a massive feud that went into 1995 with Kevin defeating Dave at SuperBrawl V.